Agreeing on the bond

 A Bond Claim form must not be signed by the tenant or resident more than seven days before they leave the property.

 Note: As each bond form has a unique number, blank downloadable forms cannot be provided.
 However, you can request a pre-printed form to be mailed to you.
 Call the RTBA on 1300 137 164 or email firstname.lastname@example.org.
+Calling this number costs the same as a local call.
+Additional charges may apply if you are calling from overseas, on a mobile or payphone.

 Once signed by both parties, the Bond Claim form must be sent to the RTBA without delay.